jdcloudcom/en/API/Virtual-Machines/Virtual-Machines/disassociateElasticIp.md

 ## Description
+Disassociate EIP from VM.
-Disassociate VM from Elastic IP is to disassociate the Elastic IP for the primary intranet IP of primary network interface.
+The EIP which will be disassociated is the EIP corresponding to primary intranet IP of primary network interface.

 ## Request method